Summarize a Long Policy Document With AI

 The task

-HR, legal, or security dropped a 40-page policy update in the team channel at 4pm.
-The team needs to know — by end of day — what actually changed, who on the team has to do something, what dates matter, and which 30 pages are restated theater.
-You don’t have time to read it cover to cover, but you also can’t get the summary wrong because compliance has teeth.
+A 40-page policy update lands in the team channel at 4pm.
+The team needs to know — by end of day — what actually changed, who on the team has to do something, what dates matter, and which pages are restated theater.
+You don’t have time to read it cover to cover, but you can’t get it wrong either, because compliance has teeth.

 Where AI helps — and where it does not

-What AI cannot do: render a compliance verdict, decide whether your edge case is covered, or pick which clauses to escalate.
-It will also flatly miss carve-outs hidden in footnotes if you don’t tell it to look.
-Surface uncertain clauses with section numbers and route those to whoever actually owns the policy — your job is triage, not interpretation.
+What AI cannot do: render a compliance verdict, decide whether your specific edge case is covered, or pick which clauses to escalate.
+It will also miss carve-outs buried in footnotes or annexes unless you explicitly tell it to look.
+Surface uncertain clauses with section numbers and route those to the policy owner.
+Your job is triage, not interpretation.

-A specific failure mode: AI tends to paraphrase the style of the policy into the summary (passive voice, hedged language), which makes the brief feel as bureaucratic as the original.
-Force it to use plain English with active verbs.
+One specific, repeatable failure mode: the model tends to copy the policy’s style into the summary — passive voice, “shall,” hedged qualifiers — which makes the brief feel as bureaucratic as the original.
+Force plain English with active verbs in the prompt, or you get a 40-page document compressed into one page of equally unreadable legalese.

 What to feed the AI

-- Your role or the function affected (“backend engineering team of 6,” “field sales contractors”)
+• Your role or function: “backend engineering team of 6,” “field sales contractors.”

-- The 2-3 specific concerns you already had going in (data residency, contractor classification, etc.) — these become explicit “answer this” line items
+• The 2-3 specific concerns you walked in with (data residency, contractor classification).
+These become explicit “answer this” line items.

-- Any deadlines you already know about (effective dates the policy probably implements)
+• Any deadlines you already know — effective dates the policy probably implements.

-- An example of how your team writes briefs internally (tone match)
+• One example of how your team writes briefs internally, for tone.

 Copy-ready prompt